PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-In-love-with-the-github-api.markdown

 The first is [HTML5 Rocks](http://www.html5rocks.com/) and the second is [DevArt](http://devart.withgoogle.com).
 I will only focus on HTML5 Rocks in this article (it turned out to be a lot longer than I planned).

 HTML5 Rocks is a resource that we manage for web developers.
 It is entirely open source and the content licenced under Creative Commons.
 We host the site on AppEngine and the code on Github.
-Admittedly it is not obvious how we could use the API to help us.
+Admittedly it is not obvious how we could use the Github API to help us.

 The original process for deploying to HTML5Rocks was for a weekly "Sheriff" to monitor Github for any commit from the team or pull-request, `git pull` to a local repository, check the changes locally, run the site through a compressor and finally upload it to AppEngine.